bvinsite/slate/source/includes/_jsonapi_overview.md

 /orders?page[limit]=25&page[offset]=50
 ```

 The offset paginator returns results based on an offset from the beginning of the resultset.
-Valid page parameters are offset and limit.
+Valid page parameters are *page[offset]* and *page[limit]*.

 ### Paged pagination